nrxus/faux/blog/src/blog/how-it-works.md

 ## How does it work?

-***DISCLAIMER:** this is a simplified version of how `faux` works as of February, 2020, which may change in future versions.
+***DISCLAIMER:** this is a simplified version of how `faux` works as of February 2020, which may change in future versions.
 To see the most up to date transformations of your code, use `cargo-expand`*

 `faux` uses attributes to transform your structs into mockable versions of themselves at compile time.

-The rest of this section focuses on code that looks like this:
+The rest of the section focuses on code that looks like this:

 ```rust
 pub struct NetworkClient {